SW-CD/MediaHub_OSS/README.md

 # Optional: Path to the FFprobe executable.
 # If empty, the server will check near ffmpeg_path, then the system PATH.
 ffprobe_path = ""

+[jwt]
+  # Javascript Web Token settings, no need to change those in most cases.
+  access_duration_min = 5
+  refresh_duration_hours = 24
+  # If empty, a random secret is generated on startup and saved here automatically.
+  secret = ""
 ```

 ### 2\.
 Flags & Environment Variables (Overrides)